 Many states have recognized gaming’s ability to raise state and local revenues.
 Virginia is following along closely with its neighbors in adding to the available options.

-Maryland legalized casinos in 2008 and sports betting just this year.
+Maryland legalized casinos in 2008 and sports betting just this year (find Maryland sports betting bonuses here).
 In 2019, West Virginia joined the ranks of online casino states, and Tennessee created its now-booming sports betting market.
 After studying the potential revenue and economic impacts of casinos and sports wagering, the Virginia General Assembly legalized those forms of gaming in 2020.
 It also created an online lottery the same year.

 As it stands, three different state agencies regulate gambling in Virginia.
 The Virginia Lottery, in addition to its historical duties and the new iLottery, now oversees the casino and sports verticals.
 However, the Virginia Department of Agriculture and Consumer Services (VDACS) regulates all charitable gaming, while the Virginia Racing Commission (VRC) is responsible for betting on horse races.